sfu-db/dataprep/docs/source/user_guide/connector/DC_DBLP_tut.rst

 That's all for now.
 ===================
-Please visit the other tutorials that are available if you are interested in setting up a different data connector.
+Please visit the other tutorials that are available if you are interested in setting up a different connector.
 If you are interested in writing your own configuration file or modify an existing one, refer to the `Configuration Files
 <https://github.com/sfu-db/DataConnectorConfigs>`_.